Why Phillip Reeve disfigured Hester Shaw's face with a grotesque scar in the Mortal Engines book

 I think in the first book my idea was that actually, under this hideous exterior, she's lovely and sweet, but when I went back to write the sequel I thought that someone who had been through what she has, and looks as she does, probably wouldn't be sweet and well-adjusted, so she goes further and further off the rails as the series progresses, though I hope she remains sympathetic, and even attractive in a Ripley-ish way (Tom Ripley, that is, not Ellen*).

-When the first trailer came out, we raised concerns that the trailer shows Hester with two eyes - but we now know that Reeve's honorable vision of a key female character been trumped by Hollywood's needs for beauty.
+When the first trailer came out, we raised concerns that the trailer shows Hester with two eyes.
+We now know that Reeve's honorable vision of a key female character has been trumped by Hollywood's needs for beauty and marketability.
 It's actually stirred quite a few people up!

 *As in Ellen Ripley from the Alien films.